In this article, you’ll find answers to questions like:

 Quality infant and toddler care, with low child-to-teacher ratios, is always the hardest type of child care to find.
-That means expectant parents need to start looking before their baby is born, Coleman says.
+That means expectant parents should start looking before their baby is born, Coleman says.

 2. WHAT ARE TIPS TO FIND THE RIGHT CARE?

-- Reach out for help: The Early Learning Coalition of Palm Beach County has a Child Care Resource & Referral team set up to answer parents’ questions about local child care, including help paying for care.
+- Reach out for help: Early Learning Coalition of Palm Beach County has a Child Care Resource & Referral team to answer parents’ questions about local child care, including help paying for it.
 The team can narrow your search for child-care locations.
-For more information, call 561.514.3300.
+For more information, call 561-514-3300.

 - Check the license: Before you visit any child-care site, make sure it’s licensed.
-Do not consider unlicensed child care settings!
-Contact the Florida Department of Children & Families, which provides licensure information, as well as the child-care site’s most recent inspections.
+Do not consider unlicensed child-care settings!
+Consult Florida Department of Children & Families, which provides licensure information and the child-care site’s most recent inspections.

 - Ask for a tour: Most child-care locations will give you a tour even if you drop in unexpectedly.
-For that first visit, though, you should call and schedule a time to sit down with the owner-operator/director and get a full tour.
-That way you have time to look around rather than risk having a rushed meeting.
+For that first visit, though, you should call and schedule a time to sit with the owner-operator/director and get a full tour.
+That way, you have time to look around rather than risk a rushed meeting.

-- Visit again: If you are seriously considering a child-care site, visit several times and spend some time in the classroom where your child will be.
+- Visit again: If you're seriously considering a child-care site, visit several times and spend some time in the classroom where your child will be.
 Watch the teacher-child interaction.
 Do you see a nurturing relationship?
 Do you feel good about what’s going on in the classroom?